Taxes

 • You had no earnings

-If you were working, you would’ve been subject to Federal and State taxes and therefore must file a tax return each year.
-If you did not work or receive income in the U.S. you’re still legally obliged to file a tax return (Form 8843) to declare no earnings.
+If you worked or had other U.S. based income, you would’ve been subject to Federal and State taxes and therefore must file a tax return each yearMost F and J students and scholars who did not work or receive income in the U.S. are still legally obliged to file Form 8843 to declare no earnings.

 ISS staff are not tax professionals and are not able to review your tax forms before you submit.
 The advice provided on the ISS website is the extent of the advising we are able to offer.
 You may find a Certified Public Accountant (CPA) who is familiar with Non Resident Alien tax filing to provide guidance, or use a tool such as Glacier or Sprintax to help prepare your documents.

-UW–Madison has acquired a partnership with Sprintax to support nonresident students and staff with filing their taxes.
-Sprintax is an online tax preparation software tool for international students & scholars to guide you through the tax filing process and avoid IRS penalties and fines.
+UW–Madison has partnered with Sprintax to support nonresident students and staff with filing their taxes.
+Sprintax is an online tax preparation software for international students & scholars to guide you through the tax filing process and avoid U.S. Internal Revenue Service (IRS) penalties and fines.
 Sprintax will help you file a timely and accurate return, meet the tax obligations of your academic visa, and maximize your tax refund.
 It is an easy-to-use, step-by-step tool that helps you prepare your tax return online.
-As an F-1 or J-1 student ISS will email you with the login credentials in February 5th to see if you qualify to file through Sprintax!
+As an F-1 or J-1 student ISS will email you with the login credentials on February 5th to see if you qualify to file through Sprintax!

 This is an accordion element with a series of buttons that open and close related content panels.